Tibo-Ulens/freud_bot/README.md

  - `/verify` - Sends a DM to the user with verification instructions, this can be used in case the user didn't receive a DM or if the previous messsages buttons have expired.

+#### Confessions

+Confessions can be sent as replies to other confessions by adding the confession ID as an optional argument.

+eg.
+You can reply to "Anonymous Confession (#14) - I like ducks" with `/confess normal "So do I" "14"`

+Note: this is a bit scuffed at the moment and might not work exceptionally well, bugfixes pending.

+ - `/confess normal <confession> [<reply>]` - Sends a normal, anonymous confession.

+ - `/confess russian <confession> [<reply>]` - Sends a russian roulette confession with a 1/6 chance of exposing the user who sent it

+ - `/confess extreme <confession> [<reply>]` - Sends an extreme roulette confession with a 1/2 chance of exposing the user who sent it

+#### Message Scheduling

+Working with time in python is pain, so this command is also pain.
+Use at your own risk.

+ - `/schedule <channel> <time> [<timezone>] [<message>]` - Schedules a message to be sent in `<channel>` at a given `<time>` \
+   - `<time>` is a string in the format "%Y/%m/%d %H:%M"
+   - `<timezone>` is the timezone of your timestamp (default UTC) (UTC = 0000, CET = 0100, CEST = 0200)
+   - `<message>` can be given inline or left empty, if left empty a popup will appear with more space to type your message.

+#### FreudPoints

+FreudPoints aren't exceptionally useful at this point, but hopefully they will eventually have some purpose like a shop mechanic.

+ - `/freudpoint award <user> [<amount>]` - Awards `<user>` `<amount>` (default 1) FreudPoint(s)

+#### Freudr

+Freudr Dating Service, because discord users are too afraid of actual social interaction.
+When 2 users match, FreudBot will send them both a DM to congratulate them on their newfound love.

+ - `/freudr like <user>` - Adds a user to your likes (you can only like the same user once every 24 hours)

+ - `/freudr unlike <user>` - Removes a user from your likes

+ - `/freudr list` - See a list of your likes and matches

+#### Statistics

+At the moment FreudBot doesn't keep track of a whole lot of statistics, but this should change in the "near" future.

+ - `/freudstat me` - See an overview of the statistics FreudBot tracks about you

+ - `/freudstat profile <user>` - See an overview of the statistics FreudBot tracks about another user

+ - `/freudstat leaderboard` - See the leaderboards for the stats FreudBot tracks, selectable with a dropdown menu

 #### Random

 - `/mommy` - You can figure this one out for yourself